brandsborg7/bachelor_project/README.md

 - logfile (from last final testings 19th of May)
 - Plots/graphs from the sensor data (created by the logger_node as .png files)
 - dockerfile.txt & docker-compose.yml (used to create, build & run the Docker environment)
 - config.txt file (which is the config file for the Raspberry Pi located in /boot/firmware/config.txt)

+Additional:
+- The project's BOM list is included (BOM_våk_field_flux.xlsx)